-- (A) Expiration of application eligibility; - (B) Failure to report for duty within the time specified; - (C) The employee is found to lack the qualifications required for the classification, had used or attempted to use political pressure or bribery to secure an advantage in testing or appointment, had made false statements of any material fact or had practiced or attempted to practice deception or fraud in the application or test, or had some unique undesirable characteristic that removes the candidate from consideration for any or all positions in the university; - (D) Appointment to a position; or, - (E) The employee is found to be not suitable for job-related reasons for a given position or for all positions in the university due to poor Employer references or work performance, poor driving record, or criminal conviction.
+(A) Expiration of application eligibility;

+(B) Failure to report for duty within the time specified;

+(C) The employee is found to lack the qualifications required for the classification, had used or attempted to use political pressure or bribery to secure an advantage in testing or appointment, had made false statements of any material fact or had practiced or attempted to practice deception or fraud in the application or test, or had some unique undesirable characteristic that removes the candidate from consideration for any or all positions in the university;

+(D) Appointment to a position; or,

+(E) For reasons stated in Section 8 of this Article, the employee is found to be not suitable for job-related reasons for a given position or for all positions in the university due to poor Employer references or work performance, poor driving record, or criminal conviction.
 Except for the expiration of application eligibility, any employee whose name is removed from consideration for promotion or transfer shall be notified of the reason for such removal.